The Hawaiian Islands

 - Step back in time in the sleepy town of Kaunakakai.

 - View the lovely flora in Halawa Valley.

 - Learn about Saint Damien at Kalaupapa National Historical Park.

 Lanai, the Pineapple Isle

-Without a single traffic light, Lanai is a true island getaway for luxury, romance and privacy away from crowds.
-Get away from it all at Lanai’s opulent resorts in Hulopoe Bay and Lanai City, see the rock formations at Keahiakawelo, or 4-wheel drive amongst the pine trees along the Munro Trail.
+Without a single traffic light, Lanai is a true island getaway.
+People go to Lanai for luxury, romance and privacy.
+You can get away from it all at Lanai’s opulent resorts.
+Or, see the rock formations at Keahiakawelo.
+Or, 4-wheel drive amongst the pine trees along the Munro Trail.

 To many joyful beach experiences!